Shaft Lean and Wrist Angles writing

 2. Practice hitting the bag while focusing on maintaining a slightly flexed lead wrist.

-3. Ensure your hands are leading the clubhead through impact.
+3. Ensure your hands are leading the club head through impact.

 2. The Pump Drill